dromeroc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my home page!
 I am a Research Economist at the Financial Research Unit from the Central Bank of Chile.
 I graduated from UPF, Barcelona, in July 2021 (Ph.D.
 Economics).
+TEST

 ### **What's new**
 - March 2023: Our paper "{{< staticref "uploads/nomrig_nh.pdf" "newtab" >}}Expenditure Heterogeneity, Nominal Rigidities, and Aggregate Fluctuations,{{< /staticref >}}" with Benjamín García, Mario Giarda y Carlos Lizama will be presented at the Third Catalan Economic Society Congress (Barcelona, Spain), the 2023 Annual Meeting  of the Society of Economic Dynamics (Cartagena, Colombia) and I Annual Conference of the Banco Central do Brasil (Brasilia, Brasil)